 Hair transplants are one of the most popular hair restoration methods.
 In 2021, more than 703,000 hair transplant procedures were performed around the world — a rise of 151% in the last decade [1-2].

 Until recently, hair transplants haven’t had the best reputation.
 Bad hair transplants using outdated techniques and poor safety practices paint an ugly picture of what happens when a hair transplant doesn’t work.
-But with modern techniques and experienced surgeons, hair transplant success rates are sky-high.
+However, with modern techniques and experienced surgeons, hair transplant success rates are sky-high.
 At the Wimpole Clinic, our hair transplant success rates are 97-100%.

-So the simple answer is: yes, hair transplants work.
-When it’s successful, a hair transplant can last a lifetime.
-But the success of your hair transplant depends on how well you take care of your new hair grafts, the ability of your surgeon, and whether you’re actually eligible for a hair transplant in the first place.
+However, it should be noted that the success of your hair transplant will depend on how well you take care of your new hair grafts, the ability of your surgeon, and whether you’re actually eligible for a hair transplant in the first place.

 It’s very rare for all your hair grafts to survive hair transplant surgery.
 Highly competent surgeons can achieve graft survival rates as high as 90% [3].
-But hair transplants with lower graft survival rates can still be considered successful if the patient gets the coverage and thickness they’re looking for.
+However, hair transplants with lower graft survival rates can still be considered successful if the patient gets the coverage and thickness they’re looking for.

 Which type of hair transplant works best: FUT or FUE?